Online age verification laws in the United States: Oklahoma

 The state would enforce the bill, with a 45-day compliance period.
 Non-compliant platforms face fines up to $2,500 per violation, plus court costs, attorney fees, or damages.
 The bill passed the Oklahoma House of Representatives on March 14, 2024, with a 69–16 vote but failed to pass the Senate.

+Western United States

+Alaska

+On January 16, 2024, HB 271, the Alaska Social Media Regulation Act, was introduced.
+The bill requires social media platforms to verify user ages and that minors must have parental consent.

+The bill prohibits an online platform from displaying, sending, or targeting an advertisement to a minor or using data collected from a minor for advertising purposes.

+The bill prohibits an online platform from: